 At March 31,

-2013 2012 2011
+- 2014 2013 2012

-- €М €M €М
+- €M €M €M

-Investment in Aer Lingus 221.2 149.7 114.0
+Investment in Aer Lingus 260.3 221.2 149.7

-As at March 31, 2013 Ryanair's total percentage shareholding in Aer Lingus was 29.8% (2012: 29.8%; 2011: 29.8%).
-The balance sheet value of 6221.2 million (2012: 6149.7 million; 2011: 6114.0 million) reflects the market value of this investment as at March 31, 2013.
+As at March 31, 2014 Ryanair's total percentage shareholding in Aer Lingus was 29.8% (2013: 29.8%; 2012: 29.8%).
+The balance sheet value of \notin 260.3 million (2013: \notin 221.2 million; 2012: \notin 149.7 million) reflects the market value of this investment as at March 31, 2014.
 In accordance with the Company's accounting policy, this asset is held at fair value with a corresponding adjustment to other comprehensive income following initial acquisition.
 Any impairment losses that arise are recognised in the income statement and are not subsequently reversed.
 Any cumulative loss previously recognised in other comprehensive income is transferred to the income statement once an impairment is considered to have occurred.

-The movement on the available for sale financial asset from $\in 149.7$ million at March 31, 2012 to $\in 221.2$ million at March 31, 2013 is comprised of a gain of $\in 71.5$ million, recognised through other comprehensive income, reflecting the increase in the share price of Aer Lingus from $\in 0.94$ per share at March 31, 2012 to approximately $\in 1.39$ per share at March 31, 2013.
-The investment in Aer Lingus has in prior periods been impaired to $\in 0.50$ per share.
+The movement on the available for sale financial asset from $\notin 221.2$ million at March 31, 2013 to $\notin 260.3$ million at March 31, 2014 is comprised of a gain of $\notin 39.1$ million, recognised through other comprehensive income, reflecting the increase in the share price of Aer Lingus from $\notin 1.39$ per share at March 31, 2013 to approximately $\notin 1.64$ per share at March 31, 2014.

-This investment is classified as available-for-sale, rather than as an investment in an associate, because the Company does not have the power to exercise any influence over the entity.
-The Company's determination that it does not have any influence over Aer Lingus through its minority shareholding has been based on the following factors, in particular:
+This investment is classified as available-for-sale, rather than as an investment in an associate, because the Company does not have control or the power to exercise "material influence" over the entity.
+The Company's determination that it does not have control, or even exercise a "significant influence" over Aer Lingus through its minority shareholding has been based on the following factors, in particular: